All Countries in the World

 Image: Brian Hancill

-The area what is today Alabama was visited by Spanish explorers in the mid 16th century and later colonized by settlers from France, who founded the first European settlement at Old Mobile (Fort Louis de La Louisiane).
+Indigenous peoples had lived along the rivers in the area of what is today Alabama for thousands of years.
+The first Europeans who visited the area were Spanish explorers in the mid 16th century.
+One and a half century later, the land was colonized by settlers from France, who founded the first European settlement at Old Mobile (Fort Louis de La Louisiane).
 The region became part of Britain in 1763 and passed to the US in 1783.
 Statehood since 14th December 1819, as the 22nd state.

-Alabama's Landscape offers 5 major physiographic regions, all of them are sections of the far greater geographic regions of the Eastern and South Eastern United States:
+Alabama's Landscape offers 5 major physiographic regions, all areas are sections of the far greater geographic regions of the Eastern and Southeastern United States:

 I. The Highland Rim section in north west is the southern portion of the Appalachian Highlands.

 II.
 To the south east of the rim rises the dissected tableland of the Cumberland Plateau (aka Allegheny Plateau), the southern part of the Appalachian Plateau.

 III.
 Further south east stretches out the belt of the Appalachian Ridge and Valley, a region with ridges along valleys in between, like the Red Mountain ridge that separates the Jones Valley from the Shades Valley south of Birmingham (AL).

 IV.
 Between the Ridge and Valley area and the Atlantic Seaboard fall line dominates the Piedmont Upland Alabama's landscape, a triangular shaped area with rolling hills in the central eastern part of the state.

 V. The Coastal Plain Province of Alabama is the largest geographic region (about 60%) in the state, mostly flat but here and there it offers some change in the landscape with some rounded and eroded hills, cuestas, flatwoods, and the floodplains of the Alabama and Black Warrior Rivers.